FelixWaweru/elevenlabs-node/README.md

 # About

-This is an open source Eleven Labs NodeJS package for converting text to speech using the Eleven Labs API (https://api.elevenlabs.io/docs#/).
+This is an open source Eleven Labs NodeJS package for converting text to speech using the [Eleven Labs API](https://api.elevenlabs.io/docs#/).

 ## Features